-Court reporters are essential team members during any litigation process.
-These professionals are tasked with recording the exact testimony of witnesses during a deposition and at trial.
-Far from being a passive task, court reporting requires substantial legal knowledge, detailed attention, and professional decorum.
+Court reporters are essential team members during any litigation process, tasked with recording the exact testimony of witnesses during a deposition and at trial.
+Court reporting requires substantial legal knowledge, detailed attention, and professional decorum.

-Since legal counsel and decision-makers in a court, be they judges or juries, rely so heavily on the accuracy of evidence, it is essential that the position of court reporter is respected.
+Since legal counsel and decision-makers in a court rely heavily on accuracy, it is essential that the position of court reporter is respected.
 Part of demonstrating that respect is choosing to hire a court reporter that is trained and committed to meeting high standards of accuracy.

 1. Failing to Review Industry Technology